Managing Custom TLS Server Certificates for an Event Broker Service

 After uploading and installing a custom server certificate, you must configure a custom domain hostname for the event broker service.
 Failure to configure a custom domain hostname will cause name mismatch warnings to appear when attempting to connect to the event broker service.
 For more information, see Configuring Custom Domain Names for Event Broker Services.

-Retrieving Server Certificate Information From an Event Broker Service
+Viewing Server Certificate Information For an Event Broker Service

 You can retrieve information about the server certificates uploaded to an event broker service.
 You can also get more detailed information about a specific server certificate using the server certificates' unique ID.